 - Thanksgiving 1999: big ol’ potluck.
 Together with my roommate, we hosted about 20 single fun people in our Castro district apartment.
-All the sides were there, but I miss-timed the turkey by about 90 minutes.
+All the sides were there, but I miss-judged the turkey timing by about 90 minutes.
 Oops.
 Luckily my friend Brad was not a moron like me and he could tell when it was done.
-We had fun shoving the leftover carcass down the trash chute.
+We had fun shoving the leftover carcass down the apartment trash chute.
+Make a wish!

 - Thanksgiving 2007: two kids and a home in Berkeley, hosting the in-laws.
 I decided to make it easy on myself and buy all the sides from Whole Foods and just cook the turkey.
-In my enthusiasm I bought it too early and it went bad.
+In my enthusiasm I bought a huge bird a week too early, and it went bad.
+WTF?!
 The in-laws got us a frozen-solid bird the day before Thanksgiving and we thawed it in the kiddy bath-tub amidst several very heated food safety arguments.

 - Honorable mention: first time I met Whitney was Thanksgiving 1996 and we were both newly dating a pair of best friends from opposite sides of the country.
 One of her great friend’s brothers made me a wonderful turkey and trimmings in San Francisco.
 Maybe that’s why I moved here. hmmm.

 Please share your tips and tricks for a rookie mom’s first Thanksgiving!

 - Best Gifts for a One Year Old – Top picks for 2023 - October 10, 2023